- What is STP?

-In a Systematic Transfer Plan STP is a mutual fund plan through which an investor transfers a fixed amount.
+Systematic Transfer Plan STP is a mutual fund plan through which an investor transfers a fixed amount.
 It is transferred from one mutual fund i.e source scheme to another mutual fund i.e. target scheme.
 The transfer is periodical within the same mutual fund company.
 Usually, investors invest a lump sum amount in a liquid fund providing a standing instruction.
 The instruction to transfer a fixed amount in an equity-oriented mutual fund.

 This way an investor invests systematically in an equity-oriented mutual fund.
 While he benefits from the higher returns from liquid funds, averages out the rupee cost and balances the investment among liquid and equity portfolios.

 Here, Axis Liquid Fund (G) is the source mutual fund and Axis Bluechip Fund (G) is the target or destination mutual fund.

 An STP transfers automatically a fixed amount from one fund to another.
 An investor needs to choose the fund from which the investment must be transferred.
 And also, the fund in which the transferred fund must be parked.

 Mr. Arun invests a lump sum amount of Rs 12 lakhs in a liquid fund opting for STP in a equity mutual fund.